How do work, kinetic energy and power describe the transfer and rate of transfer of energy in mechanical systems?

 The total (net) work done on an object equals its change in kinetic energy.

 Kinetic energy itself is .
 The theorem follows directly from combined with .
+The key word is net: you must add the work done by every force, including the negative work done by friction or drag.

 Power

-Power is how quickly work is done - the rate of energy transfer.
+Power is how quickly work is done, the rate of energy transfer.

 Gravitational potential energy

 Lifting a mass through a height stores gravitational potential energy .
 The work you do against gravity equals the energy stored.
 In energy problems, total mechanical energy () is conserved when only gravity does work; friction or drag does negative work and converts mechanical energy to heat.
+This conservation lets you find the speed at the bottom of a ramp or the height a thrown ball reaches without using forces at all.